What’s the difference between all these pads? Which ones should you get for your bike and your type of riding?

 One thing we would say is that you don’t have to run the same pad compound in both your brakes.

 If you want an easy life and only want to buy (and carry) one sort of pad, then go for semi-metal pads.
-Tempting as sintered pads are – due to their durability – the reality is that they lack power up front and take far too long to bed in on the trail.
+Tempting as sintered pads are – due to their durability – the reality is that they lack power up front and take far too long to bed in.

 This is when it might be a good idea to run a sintered pad in your front brake – or at least pack one in your kit bag in case your organic pads can’t handle the sustained onslaught.